Skip to main content

 AWS File Management

-Atmos manages AWS credential files separately from your personal AWS configuration.
+Atmos manages AWS credential files separately from your personal AWS configuration, following the XDG Base Directory Specification.

 This design avoids common problems: